eduardoefb/suci_conceal_deconceal/README.md

+## 1 Requirements:
+- Linux
+- python3 and python3-venv
+- OpenSSL with supported curve25519 and secp256k1 algorithms

-## 1 Install the required dependencies
+## 2 Install the required dependencies
 Create a virtual environment to install the necessary libraries:
 ```shell
 python3 -m venv env